drehnstrom/spanner-examples/spanner-labs/8-Migrating Data to and from Spanner with Dataflow/instructions/en.md

 2. Navigate to Cloud Storage in the Console and verify that the bucket was created and the file was copied.

-3. Now, run the pipeline using Dataflow with the folloing command.
+3. Now, run the pipeline using Dataflow with the following command.

 # Joey, I don't know why this doesn't work.
 Can you have a look?